Open Now

 Inspect outdoor spigots for any leaks or dripping when not in use.
 Also, check for soggy areas around the spigot, which could indicate an underground pipe leak.

-Examine water-using appliances, such as washing machines, dishwashers, and water heaters, for any signs of leaks.
+Examine water-using appliances such as washing machines, dishwashers, and water heaters for signs of leaks.

 Make sure the connections and hoses are secure.
 Consider using a water leak detection device to alert you if it detects any leaks.
 Some of these devices can be connected to your smartphone for real-time notifications.